 1/31/19: Oakland city workers rally outside City Hall, with council members

 1/6/19: What did neighbors share at our first community meeting?

-Councilmember Bas has monthly office hours.
+Councilmember Bas has ongoing office hours.
 Stay tuned for a link to sign up for the next one!